Clever/loofah/README.md

 ## Loofah

-A coffeescript library to scrub sensitive data from objects.
+A Javascript library that scrubs data.

+## Introduction

+You often need to scrub sensitive information from data.
+For example, you may want to publish errors on [Sentry](https://app.getsentry.com/).
+Before doing this, you should ensure that what you are publishing does not contain fields like passwords, api keys or usernames.
+Loofah provides a number of easily extensible and configurable helper functions to remove these fields.

 ## Library Functions